 Duo Access Gateway (DAG), our on-premises SSO product, layers Duo's strong authentication and flexible policy engine on top of Box logins using the Security Assertion Markup Language (SAML) 2.0 authentication standard.
-Duo Access Gateway authenticates your users using existing on-premises or cloud-based directory credentials and prompts for two-factor authentication before permitting access to Box.
+Duo Access Gateway acts as an identity provider (IdP), authenticating your users using existing on-premises or cloud-based directory credentials and prompting for two-factor authentication before permitting access to Box.

 Duo Access Gateway is included in the Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Box.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Add the attributes from the table below that correspond to the Duo attributes Mail attribute, Last name attribute, and First name attribute in the "Attributes" field when configuring your Active Directory or OpenLDAP authentication source in the DAG admin console, separated by a comma.
 For example, if Active Directory is your authentication source, enter mail,sn,givenName in the "Attributes" field.

 |Duo Attribute||Active Directory||OpenLDAP|

 |First name attribute||givenName||gn|